 Interference

 The theoretical principle behind this threat is the jamming of data transmission in general between a transmitter and a receiver.
-The practical principle defines however the exclusive jamming of the GNSS receiver where the transmitted signal is weakest and most open to attack.
+The practical principle defines however the exclusive jamming of the GNSS receiver where the transmitted signal is weakest and most open to attack.(why not belong to 9.3.1.1.2? it is feared event in transmission.)

 There are two forms of GNSS Radio Frequency Interference (RFI), Intentional and Unintentional: